BellevueCollege/post-and-page-asides/README.md

-# post-and-page-asides
+# Post and Page Asides
-Allows for asides (single page sidebars) on pages and posts
+Allows for asides (single page sidebars) on pages and posts in WordPress.

+Dependent on Mayflower or another theme with this functionality built in to templates.